 Encourage children to look carefully at various aspects of nature around them and to enter their observations in their individual nature notebooks.
 The complexity of the child’s nature notebook entries can develop with the child as he grows.
 Their entries can include pencil sketches, descriptions, watercolor paintings, or chalk drawings.
 Be sure they label each entry with its name, location, and date observed.
 Use field guides to help identify children’s findings.

 We’ve been enjoying the Handbook of Nature Study blog recently.
 Harmony Art Mom has done a wonderful job of making nature study doable and enjoyable for the whole family.

 Charlotte emphasized that children should learn a foreign language just like they learn their mother tongue: hear it and speak it first.
 So if all your children are learning the same foreign language, you can easily combine them for these beginning “hearing and speaking” lessons.
 Make sure the children hear the language as a living language, spoken by a national regularly.
 They can learn new words, phrases, sentences, short stories, rhymes, and songs.
 They should be quite familiar with the language’s sounds and accent before they ever start reading or writing it.

 Tammy’s blog shows how she took this idea of focusing on hearing the language first and put it into practice.
 Great idea!
 You could use some of the same concepts for a group of children.

 You’ll find that combining your children will save you planning time and simplify your teaching.
 It will also provide some great character-building opportunities as you encourage the children to protect the younger and respect the older.
 Plus, learning together can build many lasting memories.

-So as you make plans for 2010, I encourage you to think about combining your children for as many subjects as possible.
+So as you make plans for your next school year, I encourage you to think about combining your children for as many subjects as possible.
 Our free SCM Curriculum Guide is set up with Family subjects and Individual subjects, and will give you specific suggestions for both.